-In extraordinary times, such as the current COVID-19 pandemic, an enormous amount of pressure rests on state leaders to take decisive action and to help lead their citizens safely back to a sense of normalcy.
+In extraordinary times, such as the COVID-19 pandemic of 2020 and 2021, an enormous amount of pressure rests on state leaders to take decisive action and to help lead their citizens safely back to a sense of normalcy.
 As a result, states have created emergency powers, either in their statutes or via constitutional authority, that allow the state’s executive branch to enact far-reaching orders with little oversight.
 In some cases, this far-reaching authority has allowed governors to issue orders that significantly, and without justification, limit opportunities for sportsmen and women who wish to spend their days afield.
 By way of example, Illinois closed state lands during the spring in response to the pandemic, effectively closing the turkey season to hunters who rely on state public lands for access.
 Similarly, Idaho and Oregon closed fishing and hunting to nonresidents, while Montana postponed its turkey and bear hunting seasons to a later date for nonresidents.
 The State of Washington temporarily closed its fishing season while still permitting boating opportunities.
 New York, on the other hand, closed boat ramps and marinas throughout the state for a brief period of time.
 The Governor of New York quickly reversed this decision after strong opposition received from many sportsmen and women who rely on boat ramps in rural areas for participating in fishing and other outdoor recreation activities, which could be performed in accordance with the safe-distancing guidelines put forward by public health officials.
 Likewise, the Governor of Michigan issued an executive order that prohibited the use of motorized boats.
 However, this executive order was allowed to expire at the end of April 2020 and was not renewed.

 Hunting and fishing are the pillars of the American sportsmen’s tradition and the backbone of wildlife conservation.
 The right to maintain these basic activities needs to be preserved, even during times of extreme or unusual stress.